-In this paper, we calculate the non-closure geometry for 11D, \(\mathcal{N} = 1\) supergravity in the form studied in \cite{Gates2020a}, obtaining in our view the most explicit and concrete results on the non-closure functions yet available.
-In order to study non-closure geometry in the manner of \cite{Gates2020a}, we recast the multiplet in the following form akin to that of on-shell 4D supergravity as formulated in that paper.
+In order to study non-closure geometry in the manner of \cite{Gates2020a}, we cast the linearized 11D, \(\mathcal{N} = 1\) supergravity multiplet in the following form akin to that of on-shell 4D supergravity as formulated in that paper.

-\begin{definition} The 11D, \(\mathcal{N} = 1\) \textit{supergravity multiplet} consists of a symmetric boson field \(h_{a b}\) -- the ``graviton" -- a fermion field \(\Psi_{a}{}^{\alpha}\) -- the ``gravitino" -- and an antisymmetric 3-tensor boson field \(A_{a b c}\) -- the ``three-form" (or ``3-form").
+\begin{definition} The on-shell 11D, \(\mathcal{N} = 1\) \textit{supergravity multiplet} consists of a symmetric boson field \(h_{a b}\) -- the ``graviton'' -- a fermion field \(\Psi_{a}{}^{\alpha}\) -- the ``gravitino'' -- and an antisymmetric 3-tensor boson field \(A_{a b c}\) -- the ``three-form'' (or ``3-form'').
 The action of the supercovariant derivative (i.e., the linearized set of supersymmetry transformation rules) is given as follows.

 One can check that these rules follow from index, symmetry, and engineering dimension considerations.
 Here, \({\rm D}_{\alpha}\) is the supercovariant derivative which effects the supersymmetry transformation, \(u, v, x, y, z\) are a priori unknown parameters,